Machu Picchu: Inti Mach'ay and the Royal Feast of the Sun

 Inti Mach'ay is a special cave used to observe the Royal Feast of the Sun.
 This festival was celebrated during the Incan month of Qhapaq Raymi.
 It began earlier in the month and concluded on the December solstice.
 On this day, noble boys were initiated into manhood by an ear-piercing ritual as they stood inside the cave and watched the sunrise.

-Architecturally, Inti Mach'ay is often considered to be one of the most significant structure at Machu Picchu.
+Architecturally, Inti Mach'ay is often considered to be one of the most significant structures at Machu Picchu.
 Its entrances, walls, steps, and windows display some of the finest masonry in the Inca Empire.
 The cave also includes a tunnel-like window unique among Incan structures, designed so that sunlight enters the interior only for a few days around the December solstice.
 This precise alignment suggests that Inti Mach'ay functioned as a solar observatory associated with the Capac Raymi festival.
 Inti Mach'ay is located on Machu Picchu's eastern side, just north of the "Condor Stone".
 Many of the caves surrounding this area were prehistorically used as tombs, yet there is no evidence that Mach'ay was a burial ground.